wunderwuzzi23/this_is_fine_wuzzi/README.md

 ## Download or Install the package

+Now it's possible to trigger the extra command by either downloading or installing the package:

 ```
 pip download this_is_fine_wuzzi --index-url http://localhost:8080 -v
 ```

+This will run the custom script and print `Hello, p0wnd!` out.
-Any messages printed out to the console won't be displayed, unless you specify `-v`.
+Note:Any messages printed out to the console won't be displayed by pip, unless you specify `-v`.

+That's it for the basic repo.

+Scary stuff.

+## Mitigations

+The `setup.py` is only executed if the package is in `tar.gz` format.
+So, either reviewing the tar file or making sure there is a wheel file (`.whl`) present and used.

+You can enumerate the offered packages via `https://packagemanager/simple/<package-name>`.

+This way one can see what files are hosted for the package (tar or wheel, or both), and download (e.g. `wget`) and inspect the `tar.gz` file if that is the only option.

 ## References